telerik/maui-docs/controls/collectionview/sorting.md

 * `KeyLookup`&mdash;Gets or sets the `IKeyLookup` instance that is used to retrieve the sort key for each data item.
 * `SortOrder`&mdash;Gets or sets the order of the sorting (ascending or descending).

 To use a `DelegateSortDescriptor`, create a class that implements the `IKeyLookup` interface which will return the key by which you want to sort.
-Then, add the `DelegateSortDescriptor` to the `RadDataGrid.SortDescriptors` collection and set its `KeyLookUp` property.
+Then, add the `DelegateSortDescriptor` to the `RadCollectionView.SortDescriptors` collection and set its `KeyLookUp` property.

 ## See Also